 - Mount Victoria

-The townships of Blackheath and Mount Victoria are an extra 15 km away from Katoomba, and are very much worth a visit.
-The towns themselves are lovely, but there are also various great walking tracks in the area, in addition to some of the best lookouts you can find in the Blue Mountains.
+The townships of Blackheath and Mount Victoria are an extra 15 km away from Katoomba and are very much worth a visit.

 |Distance by car from Sydney (approx.)|

-Whilst getting around in the Blue Mountains is easiest by car, travelling to the Blue Mountains by train is surprisingly efficient, and also very relaxing.
+While getting around in the Blue Mountains is easiest by car, travelling to the Blue Mountains by train is surprisingly efficient and very relaxing.

-All main destinations, from Lawson to Mount Victoria, have train stations, and are serviced by the Blue Mountains train line, also known as the BMT line.
+All main destinations, from Glenbrook to Lithgow, have train stations, and are serviced by the Blue Mountains train line, also known as the BMT line.

 Use this super handy trip planner provided by Transport NSW to work out which train to catch from which platform at Sydney Central station to any of the stations in the Blue Mountains.

-Trains on the Blue Mountains line typically depart every hour, and also stop in Strathfield, Parramatta, Blacktown and Penrith, before heading into the Blue Mountains region.
+Trains on the Blue Mountains line typically depart every hour and stop in Strathfield, Parramatta, Blacktown and Penrith before heading into the Blue Mountains region.

-Second tip!
-If you’re travelling to Katoomba by train, it’s highly recommended to purchase a ticket for the hop on hop off Blue Mountains Explorer Bus.
-This very affordable bus, with highly knowledgeable driver, will go past all the major attractions in the area.
+If you’re travelling to Katoomba by train, it’s highly recommended to purchase a ticket for the hop-on hop-off Blue Mountains Explorer Bus.
+This bus, with highly knowledgeable drivers, will go past all the major attractions in the area.